The Ultimate Star Savior Journey Guide: Forging Perfect Stella Archives

 Training camp (mid-run)

 • Summer camp (Flora / beach): Favors Strength and Accuracy.
-Pick if your DPS still needs Strength to reach the cap.
+Take it mainly if your main Strength stat is still below about 500 and you need to keep pushing damage.

 Summer camp at Flora Beach Training Grounds: Trial Preparations with Flora — Strength training highlighted with a thumbs-up; stats show a large Strength bonus and Focus gains for Accuracy-style growth